 Our digital infrastructure provides us with modern, user-focused systems and software applications as well as the appropriate equipment to effectively deliver services.
-As a forward-looking organisation, we completed a digital transformation programme in 2019 which focused on 'cloud' technology and enhanced technical mobility, moving to portable rather than fixed hardware and devices.
+As a forward-looking organisation, we completed a digital transformation programme in 2019 which focused on 'Cloud' technology and enhanced technical mobility, moving to portable rather than fixed hardware and devices.
 Our staff readily adopted the changes the transformation introduced and benefits were quickly realised and our workforce prepared for a different way of working.

 From the point the pandemic took hold, the digital transformation and developments previously implemented allowed us to respond positively to the global COVID-19 pandemic.
-Staff responded seamlessly to working from home using mobile and cloud technologies, securely accessing systems and data, providing an uninterrupted service to our customers.
+Staff responded seamlessly to working from home using mobile and Cloud technologies, securely accessing systems and data, providing an uninterrupted service to our customers.

 Despite the challenges of the pandemic, we continued to advance our digital projects.
-Over 2020/21 following a benefits realisation exercise we identified significant benefits including savings of £110,000 across our key projects.
+Over 2020/2021 we realised significant benefits including savings of $\pm 110,000$ across our key projects.

-A summary of the projects and main benefits:
+Table 2 contains a summary of the projects and main benefits: